otrv4/otrv4/otrv4.md

   A prekey message id used for local retrieval.

 Prekey owner's instance tag (INT)
-  The instance tag of the client that created the prekey.
+  The instance tag of the client/device that created the prekey.

 Y Prekey owner's ECDH public key (POINT)
   First one-time use prekey value.